safwanrahman/django-webpush/README.md

 Sending Web Push Notification
 -------------------

 A Web Push generally have a header and body.
-According to the W3C Specification, the data should be encrypted in transmission. the data is addressed as payload generally.
+According to the W3C Specification, the data should be encrypted in transmission.
+The data is addressed as payload generally.
 Also a TTL header should be included indicating how much time the web push server store the data if the user is not online.
 So in order to send notification, see below.

 - If you would like to send notification to a specific group, do like following: